chaploud/storybook-cljs/README.md

 ### Story definition

-The multi-method must return a map with the following structure:
+`storybook/story` must return a map with the following structure:

 ```clojure
 {:component component-function   ; Required: The component function to render (either a UIx or HSX component)